frankzhao/SubmissionApp2/README.md

 Dependencies
 ===

+Dependencies marked in *italic* are currently using system installations on varese.

-- Ruby 2.1.0p0
+- Ruby 2.1.0p0 (built with OpenSSL support)
+- *Rails 4.0.2*
-- Rails 4.0.2
+- sqlite3, libsqlite3-dev
-- Latex (pdflatex, gs)
+- OpenSSL (*openssl*, libopenssl-dev)
+- *Latex (pdflatex, gs)*, requires url.sty.
+Additional templates can be installed in ~/texmf if using texlive-latex-base.
-- Haskell platform (ghc, runhaskell, ghci)
+- Haskell platform (ghc, runhaskell, ghci).

 Notes
 ===